 The lotus flower is said to represent purity (as well as other positive traits), with different colours meaning different stages of enlightenment.

 The food menu is provided in quick order, and is dominated by chicken, mutton, and curry dishes.
-Not being very familiar with Indian cuisine?
+Not being very familiar with Indian fusion cuisine?
 An attentive waiter may be on-hand to offer help with making our final decisions; this helped us a lot.
-After placing orders, this was probably the fastest time I’ve ever received my plate at a local restaurant; didn’t even have a chance to admire food at someone else’s table!
+After placing orders, this was probably one of the fastest times I’ve ever received my plate at a local restaurant; didn’t even have a chance to admire food at someone else’s table!

 Starting with an appetizer, we shared a Roomali Roti Roll with Mutton and Vegetables, served with the options of 2 contrasting sauces.
 The maroon-coloured sauce added a sweet and tangy flavour, while the green sauce added heat, allowing different experiences depending on which you poured on your roll.